LLebronC/M5-mcv/README.md

 - Integrate the new model into the framework.
 - Evaluate the new model on TT100K and Udacity.
 ##### Task (e): Boost the performance of your network
-- One of the main problems with Tiny-YOLO is that the net cannot find small object in images.
+One of the main problems with YOLO is that the net cannot find small object in images.
 That is why, we implemented a novel method based on Tiny-YOLO.
-What we do is to take the input image and create two branches.
-The first branch will do a convolution as it is done in Tiny-YOLO.
-The second one is our contribution, we do an upsampling of the image and do the convolution, once we have done the convolution we do a maxpool in order to get the maximum activations.
+What we do is to take the input image (input shape: (320,320,3)) and create two branches.
+The first branch will do a convolution (output shape: (320,320, 16)) as it is done in Tiny-YOLO.
+The second one is our contribution, we do an upsampling of the image(output shape: (640,640, 3)) and do the convolution (output shape: (640,640, 16)), once we have done the convolution we do a maxpool (output shape: (320,320, 16)).
 It is then, when we take this two branches and we merge them.
-After this merge layer, the structure is the same that it was before in Tiny-YOLO.
+After this merge layer (output shape: (320,320, 32)), the structure is the same that it was before in Tiny-YOLO.
 We called the new net Tiny-YOLT, You Only Look Twice.
-In this way we want to solve the problem of missing detections for small objects.
+By doing that we want to solve the problem of missing detections for small objects.
 For running the experiment the config/Udacity_detection_YOLT.py is ready.
-We only do not train the net, since it could take days or even a week.
+We do not train the net, since it could take days or even a week.
 What we have seen is that the net is learning.
 We have try to build this net as a proof of concept.

 ## Tests Realized